Is Cyprus in Schengen? 2026 Answer for Expats

 Does Time in Cyprus Count Toward Schengen Days?

-No. Time spent in Cyprus does not count toward the Schengen 90/180-day rule.
-The Schengen Borders Code only counts days spent in the 27 Schengen member states.
-This makes Cyprus useful for non-EU nationals who want a European base without consuming their Schengen allowance - a strategy commonly used by US, Canadian and Australian entrepreneurs relocating to Europe.
+No, time in Cyprus does not count toward the Schengen 90/180-day rule because Cyprus is not a Schengen member state.
+Only days in the 27 Schengen countries count.
+This makes Cyprus valuable for non-EU nationals seeking a European base without depleting their Schengen allowance, a strategy commonly used by US, Canadian and Australian entrepreneurs relocating to Europe.

 For example, a US citizen can spend 6 months in Cyprus, then travel to France, Germany or Spain for up to 90 days within the same 180-day rolling window.
 Those European trips use the Schengen allowance, but the Cyprus months do not.
 This flexibility is a practical advantage of Cyprus's current non-Schengen status, even if that status changes in the future as accession progresses.